-LadyLucks’ complete guide to blackjack part 3: Choosing the best blackjack table!
+LadyLucks’ complete blackjack guide part 3: Choosing the best blackjack table!

-So, now you know how to play blackjack, and which hands to play, but do you know how to choose a blackjack table effectively?
+So, now you know how to play blackjack, and which hands to play thanks to our Blackjack Guide, but do you know how to choose a blackjack table effectively?
 If not, we’ll take you through everything that you need to know – so don’t panic!

 Before digging deep into a game of blackjack you need to make sure the table rules are as beneficial to you as possible.

 Here’s a few things that you’re looking for:

 - Where the dealer has to stand on a soft 17

 - As few decks as possible, with single deck games being the best

 - 6/5 or even worse, evens payout for blackjack should be avoided like the plague.
 Always opt for 3/2.